 How does cold steeping differ from hot?

-Steeping tea in hot water releases a bunch of tiny particles called “tannins," which are present in naturally occurring matter like tea leaves and wood.
+Steeping tea in hot water releases tiny particles called “tannins," which are present in naturally occurring matter like tea leaves and wood.
 These tannins are what gives tea its astringency.
-The cooler and slower method of cold brewing doesn’t release the tannins and therefore creates a sweeter and less astringent flavor profile.
+The cooler and slower method of cold steeping doesn’t release the tannins and therefore creates a sweeter and less astringent flavor profile.

 “When cold steeped, Northwest Peppermint Leaves turn sweet with a very fresh and clean tasting flavor profile.” - Claire Boyer, Head of Education